The Sitting Closer to Friends than Enemies Problem in the Circumference: Abstract

 \section{Abstract}

-The Sitting Closer to Friends than Enemies (SCFE) problem is to find an embedding in a metric space for the vertices of a given signed graph so that, for every pair of incident edges with different sign, the positive edge is shorter (in the metric of the space) than the negative edge.
-In this document, we present new results regarding the SCFE problem when the metric space in consideration is the circumference.
-Our main results say that, given a signed graph, it is NP-complete to decide whether such an embedding exists in the circumference or not.
-Nevertheless, if the given signed graph is complete, then such decision can be made in polynomial time.
-In particular, we prove that, given a complete signed graph, it has such an embedding if and only if itÕs positive part is a proper circular arc graph. \keywords{Signed Graphs \and Graph Drawing \and Valid Drawing \and Proper Circular Arc Graphs \and Circumference \and Metric Spaces} \subclass{MSC 05C22 \and MSC 90C35 \and MSC 68R10}
+Consider a graph $G=(V, E)$ and a sign assignment to the edges of $G$.
+The \emph{Sitting Closer to Friends than Enemies} (SCFE) problem is to find an injection of $V$ into a metric space so that, for every pair of incident edges with a different sign, the vertices positively connected are closer (in the metric of the space) than the vertices negatively connected.
+In this document, we present recent results regarding the SCFE problem when the metric space in consideration is the circumference.
+In particular, we prove that given a complete signed graph, it has an injection that satisfies the SCFE problem in the circumference if and only if its positive subgraph is a proper circular-arc graph.